Jeongja-dong, Suwon: Geography

 The Seohocheon stream flows SSE through Jeongja-dong.
 Its source is on the south west slopes below Gwanggyo Helipad on the nearby mountain Gwanggyosan, and this stream joins the Hwanggujicheon further south, by Suwon Air Base.
 The Seohocheon is joined in Jeongja-dong by the Jeongjacheon (also sometimes known as the Yeonghwacheon), which flows SSW from Ilwang Reservoir in Manseok Park.

 Industry

 Jeongja-dong contains an SKC chemical plant producing window film.
 The plant was reduced in size to create the 3,498-unit 117.7m-tall SK Sky View apartment complex, which opened in 2013.

 Education

 Jeongja-dong has nine elementary schools: Cheoncheon, Cheonil, Daepyeong, Dasol, Dongsin, Hyocheon, Jeongja, Myeongin, and Songnim.
 There are three middle schools: Cheoncheon, Daepyeong and Myeongin.
 Cheoncheon, Daepyeong, Gyeonggi Sports High School, Suseong, Jangan, and Yeongsaeng High Schools are also in Jeongja-dong, as is Dongnam Health University.

 Housing

-Apartment complexes in Jeongja-dong include: